Saturday, December 19, 2020

 实可重,不惜千金买一弄。

-[Li's music is] of such genuine value that one would not spare a thousand pieces of gold to purchase a single repetition.
+[Li's music is] of such genuine value that one would not begrudge sparing a thousand pieces of gold to purchase a single repetition.

 银器胡瓶马上驮,瑞锦轻罗满车送。